-APPLY YOUR KNOWLEDGE (p.
-56)
+APPLY YOUR KNOWLEDGE

-- 1. Answers will vary, but students should recognize the opportunity to turn the conflict into a constructive means for bringing important issues into the open, increasing the involvement of other team members, and generating creative ideas for solving a problem. - 2.
-In the email message, students should discuss the benefits of social networking (e.g., connecting people across organizational boundaries) and how networking technology is an essential element of the network organizational structure. - 3.
+- 2.10.
+Answers will vary, but students should recognize the opportunity to turn the conflict into a constructive means for bringing important issues into the open, increasing the involvement of other team members, and generating creative ideas for solving a problem.
+[LO-1] AACSB: Interpersonal relations and teamwork (See MyBCommLab for additional insights) - 2.11.
+In the email message, students should discuss the benefits of social networking (e.g., connecting people across organizational boundaries) and how networking technology is an essential element of the network organizational structure.
+Visit MyBCommLab for suggested answers.
+[LO-2] AACSB: Information technology - 2.12.
 Nonverbal communication can reinforce the points you're trying to make in the meeting (or it can interfere if it clashes with your words).
-For example, a meeting leader might reinforce a call to order by standing up to say "Let's begin."
+For example, a meeting leader might reinforce a call to order by standing up to say, "Let's begin."
 Other nonverbal signals include using hand gestures and changing voice tone to emphasize topics, nodding to show approval, or raising an eyebrow to indicate reservations.
 Nonverbal signals also regulate the flow of conversation.
 For example, to discourage an out-of-turn speaker, depending on the culture, such signals might include facially expressing interest or boredom, covering lips with a finger, or frowning.
-At the same time, a motion of the hand or widening curious eyes could encourage a speaker to continue.

-4. Students should recognize the different, sometimes vastly different, contexts of in-person and online communication.
+At the same time, a motion of the hand or widening curious eyes could encourage a speaker to continue. - 2.13.
+Students should recognize the different, sometimes vastly different, contexts of in-person and online communication.
 Online communication is a leaner medium, with fewer visual cues, so it doesn't support the level of immediate feedback that helps keep emotions and behaviors in check during in-person conversations.
 Online media create a certain emotional distance that can lull people into forgetting that another human being is on the other side of the conversation.
-And, of course, if people are communicating online anonymously, the potential for rude behavior skyrockets as people feel free to engage in unsocial behavior in the belief that their hidden identities renders them immune from consequences.
+And, of course, if people are communicating online anonymously, the potential for rude behavior skyrockets as people feel free to engage in unsocial behavior in the belief that their hidden identities render them immune from consequences.